fareethjohn/Podcast_script_writer-/README.md

 # Podcast_script_writer-
-A podcast script writer using Landgraf, Landchain, and LLM.
+A podcast script writer using Landgraph, Landchain, and LLM.